The work healthcare runs on

 Governance · Audit · Override

-Every action logged.
-Every decision overridable.
-Every recommendation citable to a rule and a model version.
 Your team controls what Remedi does.
 We control how Remedi explains itself.

-Four layers, in order of authority.
+In order of authority.

-Deterministic Math
+Deterministic math

 The rules that fired.
 Citable to a reg, repeatable on demand.